ASSI-45/vault2.0/pragramming/avr/c/Basic writing and reading.md

 Will do the same thing.
 On `PB2` and `PB3`.
 ## configuring as input
 -- -
-The following code will configure `pin26` or better said `PA4` on the mega as in input.
+The following code will configure `pin26` or better said `PA4` on the Arduino mega as in input.
 ```c
 #include <avr/io.h>